SashaKryzh/iPoster-App-Demo/README.md

 > *Published for demonstration of my experience in Flutter and overall app development.*

 ## Development
 This is the third and the most simple app version.
-It is written using [pragmatic state managment](https://medium.com/flutter-community/flutter-pragmatic-state-management-using-provider-5c1129f9b5bb): *ChangeNotifier, ChangeNotifierProvider, Consumer*.
+It is written using [Pragmatic state managment](https://medium.com/flutter-community/flutter-pragmatic-state-management-using-provider-5c1129f9b5bb): *ChangeNotifier, ChangeNotifierProvider, Consumer*.

-#### Tecnologies used
+#### Technologies used
 * Flutter
 * Firebase
 * Google / Apple sign in